My Driver CPC Card Has Expired! Can I Still Drive in 2026? (Rules & Fines)

 ⚠️ WARNING: No Grace Period

-There is no “Grace Period” for an expired Driver CPC card in 2026.
-From the moment your card expires (midnight on the expiry date), your legal entitlement to drive an HGV or PCV professionally ceases.
+There is no grace period for an expired Driver CPC card in 2026.
+From the moment your card expires, your legal entitlement to drive an HGV or PCV professionally ceases.

 If you are stopped by the police or DVSA while driving commercially without a valid DQC, you face: